Restore Function and Comfort to Your Smile

 • Using fluoride toothpaste daily:

-Fluoride helps reinforce enamel and can slow early signs of weakening.
+Fluoride helps reinforce enamel and can slow the early signs of weakening.

 • Maintaining a low-sugar diet: